equinor/ert/docs/reference/configuration/keywords.rst

     data file is limited, and using explicit templating with :ref:`RUN_TEMPLATE
     <run_template>` is recommended where possible.

-2. Set :ref:`NUM_CPU <num_cpu>`
+2. Implicitly set the keyword :ref:`NUM_CPU <num_cpu>`

-    Ert will search for ``PARALLEL`` in the data file, and if not found, will search for ``SLAVES`` and update :ref:`NUM_CPU <num_cpu>` according to how many nodes are found.
+    Ert will search for ``PARALLEL`` in the data file and infer the number of CPUs each realization will need, and update :ref:`NUM_CPU <num_cpu>` accordingly.

-    The fifth entry of the keyword ``SLAVES`` determines the number of processors to run the slave on.
-    Ert does not parse the data files of the nodes, and assumes one CPU per node where the fifth entry is not set.
-    The number of CPUs available for the master node is the number specified in the fifth entry of ``SLAVES`` plus one.
+    If the Eclipse DATA file represents a coupled simulation setup, it will sum the needed CPU count for each slave model from the ``SLAVES`` keyword and add 1 for the parent simulation.

 Example: